jullienl/HPE-Synergy-baremetal/readme.md

 The different playbooks can be used to provision 3 types of operating systems:

-- Red Hat Enterprise Linux or equivalent
+- Red Hat Enterprise Linux and equivalent
 - VMware ESXi 6.7 and 7
-- Windows Server 2022 or equivalent
+- Windows Server 2022 and equivalent

 One playbook can provision one OS type on one or multiple servers as defined by the Ansible inventory file.

+## Built and tested with

+The resources in this repository have been tested with Ansible control node running on a Rocky Linux 9.2 VM with:
+  - Ansible core 2.15.4
+  - Python 3.9.16
+  - HPE OneView Python SDK 8.5.1
+  - Ansible Collection for HPE OneView 8.5.1
+  - Community.general 3.8.0
+  - Community.windows 1.7.0
+  - Community.vmware 1.15.0
+  - HPE OneView 8.50
+  - Synergy 480 Gen10/Gen10 Plus
+  - HPE Synergy Service Pack 2022.11.01

+The GitHub CentOS8.2 branch provides the resources that were tested in 2021 on a CentOS 8.2 VM with:
+  - Ansible core 2.9.25
+  - Python 3.6.8
+  - HPE OneView Python SDK 6.30
+  - Ansible Collection for HPE OneView 6.30
+  - Community.general 3.8.0
+  - Community.windows 1.7.0
+  - Community.vmware 1.15.0
+  - HPE OneView 6.30
+  - Synergy 480 Gen10
+  - HPE Synergy Service Pack 2021-05.03

+The provisioned OS tested successfully are:
+  - RHEL-8.3.0-20201009.2-x86_64-dvd1.iso
+  - rhel-baseos-9.0-x86_64-dvd.iso
+     > Note: Based on my experience, I encountered difficulties with the RHEL 9.x minimum image, specifically the rhel-baseos-9.0-x86_64-boot.iso (766MB) file.
+During the kickstart installation, it appeared to hang at the "Checking storage configuration" step.
+Therefore, I would suggest avoiding the use of RHEL 9.x minimum images due to this issue.
+  - VMware-ESXi-7.0.2-17630552-HPE-702.0.0.10.6.5.27-Mar2021-Synergy.iso
+  - VMware-ESXi-7.0.3-21930508-HPE-703.0.0.11.3.5.9-Aug2023-Synergy.iso
+  - en-us_windows_server_version_2022_updated_october_2021_x64_dvd_b6e25591.iso

 ## Pre-requisites

-- HPE Synergy frame configured and at least one unused Synergy 480 Gen10 compute module.
+- HPE Synergy frame configured and at least one unused Synergy 480 Gen10/Gen10 Plus compute module.
 - OneView Server Profile Templates defined for each desired OS with a local storage boot drive or a boot from SAN storage volume (see below for configuration).
 - OneView server profile templates must include the creation of an iLO local account.
 This account is required by the [community.general](https://galaxy.ansible.com/community/general) collection to manage an HPE iLO interface.
-- Ansible control node (see below for configuration) with a drive large enough to host the generated ISO files.
+- Ansible control node (see below for configuration) with a hard disk large enough to host a copy of the ISO files, and temporarily the extraction of ISO(s) and generated ISO(s)  (500GB+ is recommended).
 - Windows DNS server configured to be managed by Ansible (see below for configuration).

 ## Ansible control node information